Skip to main content

 1. The next step is to find the value for the CNAME record to be added to your DNS.

-2. Log in or navigate to your DNS provider (Route 53 or similar) and add a CNAME record for “< Composer URL > CNAME < Load Balancer DNS Name >”
+2. Login or navigate to your DNS provider (Route 53 or similar) and add or update the CNAME records for Composer URL and API URL with the values from last step.

 Note: If you or your users have created content inside Qrvey Composer (Pages, Workflows or Webforms) using the old URL then those may not work properly.
 Any new content will use the new URL but any old content may still have the URL saved somewhere.
 Please contact Qrvey support for guidance on how to update the URL in content.